 COPS Office.
 The Office of Community Oriented Policing Services (COPS Office) is the office within the U.S. Department of Justice that, if awarded, is your grantor or awarding agency for your COPS Office award.
 The COPS Office is responsible for administering your award for the entire award period.
-You can reach the COPS Office at 800-421-6770.
+You can reach the COPS Office at AskCopsRC@usdoj.gov.

 COPS Office finance staff.
 Members of the COPS Office finance staff handle your agency's financial and budgetary needs related to your application.
 A financial analyst is assigned to your state and is available to answer any questions that you may have concerning the financial aspects of your award, if funded.
-To identify your state assigned financial analyst, please call the COPS Office Response Center at 800-421-6770, or visit the COPS Office web site at www.cops.usdoj.gov.
+To identify your state assigned financial analyst, please call the COPS Office Response Center at AskCopsRC@usdoj.gov, or visit the COPS Office web site at https://cops.usdoj.gov.